lidofinance/wc_rotation_scripts/readme.md

 Arguments:

-- `file path`, required – path to the input file
+- `file path`, required – path to the input csv file with validator indexes

 The script requires env variables to be set: